-- Ensure that the supply and administration of medicines is considered in the early stages of the service redesign process. - Consider how medicines included in the service will be supplied, for example; on an FP10; under a Patient Group Direction (PGD); direct supply of medicines or appliances to be personally administered. - Ensure medicines supply systems are in place when a new service opens or starts. - Medicines included in the service should comply with local formulary recommendations. - Medicines services should be ratified by the local area prescribing committee if applicable. - Consider any possible transfer of care issues.
-For example when medicines are initiated or stopped how will this be communicated between different care settings. - If the service requires any additional funding and/or a prescribing budget (also known as cost centre), consider how this will be funded (programme budgeting or prescribing budget top slice). - Ensure information about the new service and the key contacts involved are communicated to wider stakeholders, for example community pharmacists. - Develop processes to monitor and ensure medicines services are safe and appropriate.
+- Ensure that the supply and administration of medicines and other treatments are considered in the early stages of the service redesign process. - Consider how medicines and other treatments included in the service will be supplied, for example on an FP10; under a Patient Group Direction (PGD); direct supply of medicines or appliances to be personally administered. - Ensure supply systems are in place for medicines and other treatments before a new service opens or starts. - Medicines and other treatments included in the service should comply with local formulary recommendations. - Any new medicines or medicines used for new indications used in the proposed new services or pathways should be ratified by the local Area Prescribing Committee if applicable. - Consider any possible transfer of care issues.
+For example, when medicines are initiated or stopped how will this be communicated between different care settings.
+Or if a medicine is classified as specialist/hospital only prescribing but through shared care is transferred to primary care, how would this work in practice. - If the service requires any additional funding and/or a prescribing budget (also known as a cost centre), consider how this will be funded (programme budgeting, prescribing budget top slice or does the funding need to move with the service from one location to another). - Ensure information about the new service and the key contacts involved are communicated to wider stakeholders, for example community pharmacists. - Develop processes to monitor and ensure medicines used in proposed new services or pathways are safe and appropriate.